kyllew/kuisser/public/Domain 1 Questions.md

 	- The solution addresses both the need for prediction (food waste/sales) and continuous improvement The other answers are not suitable because:
 	B. Amazon Personalize - This is specifically for recommendation systems, not for general prediction problems like food waste
-	C. Amazon CloudWatch - This is a monitoring service, not an ML development platform
+	C. Amazon Athena - This is a serverless query service for analyzing data in S3, not an ML development platform for building predictive models
 	D. Amazon Rekognition - This is specifically for image and video analysis, not for business prediction problems Resource URL:
 	https://aws.amazon.com/blogs/machine-learning/architect-and-build-the-full-machine-learning-lifecycle-with-amazon-sagemaker/

 Q119
-A company has developed an ML model to predict real estate sale prices.
-The company wants to deploy the model to make predictions without managing servers or infrastructure.
+A company has built an ML model for predicting property resale values.
+The company needs to deploy the model for inference without managing any infrastructure.

-Which solution meets these requirements?
+Which solution best meets these requirements?
 Options:
 A. Deploy the model on an Amazon EC2 instance.
 B. Deploy the model on an Amazon Elastic Kubernetes Service (Amazon EKS) cluster.